About the Command

 United States Africa Command, (U.S. AFRICOM) is one of six of the U.S. Defense Department's geographic combatant commands and is responsible to the Secretary of Defense for military relations with African nations, the African Union, and African regional security organizations.
 A full-spectrum combatant command, U.S. AFRICOM is responsible for all U.S. Department of Defense operations, exercises, and security cooperation on the African continent, its island nations, and surrounding waters.
 AFRICOM began initial operations on Oct.
-1, 2007, and officially became an independent command on Oct.
+1, 2007, and officially became fully operational capable on Oct.
 1, 2008.

 U.S. Africa Command is located at Kelley Barracks in Stuttgart-Moehringen, Germany.

-AFRICOM's subordinate commands set the conditions for success of our security cooperation programs and activities on the continent.
+AFRICOM's team sets the conditions for success of our security cooperation programs and activities on the continent.
 They perform detailed planning, provide essential command and control, establish and sustain relationships with our partners, and provide timely assessments.
 They are:

 U.S. Army Africa (USARAF) - Operating from Vicenza, Italy, USARAF conducts sustained security engagement with African land forces to promote security, stability, and peace.